admiralrua/Algorithms-illustrated-by-Python/ds-algo/algorithm-complexity.md

 | $$10^7$$ | 1.0 $$\mu$$s | 3.5 $$\mu$$s | 100 ms | 350 ms | 2.8 h |  |
 | $$10^8$$ | 1.0 $$\mu$$s | 4.0 $$\mu$$s | 1 s | 4 s | 11.7 d |  |

+Note that the logarithmic arithmetic is on base 2.
 From this table, you can understand why a solution with $$O(2^n)$$, i.e. the naive recursive solution for the Hanoi's tower problem, is not accepted because of the executable time grows too fast in comparison with the size of the problem.